#Arctic #dispersal #migration #melting #ice #culture #oceans #digitallife #music #climatechange

-The Matter of the Soul is an exploration into engendering empathy in humans with dispersal in the Arctic region through new media artwork combining sound art, haptics and installation.
+The Matter of the Soul is an exploration into engendering empathy in humans with dispersal in the Arctic region through new media artwork combining music and installation.

 The project began with the Artist in the Arctic residency, aboard the Akademik Sergei Vavilov, is supported by Friends of the Scott Polar Research Institute (University of Cambridge, UK), Bonhams, and One Ocean Expeditions.
 Its continued development is the topic of my Cultural Fellowship at the Cultural Institute, University of Leeds.
 Scientific equipment has been donated to the project by the Chemistry Department, University College London, and hacked with initial support from Monoshop Berlin (Simon Schäfer).